 The last option is to purchase a used Volvo instrument cluster on eBay.

 Miles on the old cluster will not match your miles.
-This means that when you sell the car, you will have to mark the title Not Actual Miles and let the buyer know.
-You can find used parts for pretty much any Volvo model for around $100.
-Usually, these are parts that are being sold off of cars that have been in wrecks and no longer run.
+When you sell the car, you must mark the title Not Actual Miles and let the buyer know.
+For almost any Volvo model, you can find used parts for around $100.
+Usually, these are parts sold off cars that have been in wrecks and no longer run.